Liver and Gallbladder Flush

 At 6:00 PM eat a large fruit salad with whipped whipping cream.

-At bedtime take:
+At bedtime take this mixture:

 ½ cup – (4 oz.) olive oil